Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Results

-Constructive interference leads to an increase in the EEL probability, as sketched in Fig.\ \ref{fig:6}(d) for the central electron-beam path ($\widetilde{b}=0$).
-The charge density associated to the CBP mode (gray) for modes $(0,1)$, $(0,2)$, $(1,1)$ and $(2,1)$ [also represented in Fig.\ \ref{fig:3}(b), $\propto j_l(\mu r)$] and the excitation field (green) at $\widetilde{q} \sim 0.9, 1.8, 1.4 \textrm{ and } 2$ [$\propto g_{l0}(\omega z/v)$], corresponding to peaks in the spectrum, produce the interference patterns displayed to the right of Fig.\ \ref{fig:6}(d)(purple pattern).
-As a rule of thumb, Fig.\ \ref{fig:6}(c) suggests $\widetilde{q}= \frac{l}{2} + n$, for the lowest $l$ modes, although it is apparent that there is a mismatch already for $n=1$ which is attributed to the deviation of the spherical Bessel functions from a pure harmonic oscillation.
-The interplay between $\widetilde{q}$ and $(l,n)$ unveils that the excitation of CBPs follows a subtler symmetry rule, which depends on the whole trajectory, as Eqs. \eqref{eq:Ilm}-\eqref{eq:Ylm} show.
-In contrast, the excitation of LSPs, mainly depends only on the phase-matching between the entry and exit points.
-This explains the absence of a peak corresponding to $(0,2)$ in Fig.\ \ref{fig:5}(b) due to the nearly complete destructive interference between the electron beam and the $(0,2)$ mode for fast electron beams and small NPs ($\widetilde{q} \rightarrow 0$).
-Notice that the non-recoil approximation, which treats the electron beam velocity as constant, does not hold for lower kinetic energies (below 1 keV), which are out of the scope of the present research.
+Constructive interference leads to an increase in the EEL probability, as sketched in Fig.~\hyperref[fig:6]{\ref*{fig:6}(d)} for the central trajectory ($\widetilde{b}=0$).
+The charge density associated with the CBP modes (gray) for $(0,1)$, $(0,2)$, $(1,1)$ and $(2,1)$ [also represented in Fig.~\hyperref[fig:3]{\ref*{fig:3}(b)}, proportional to $j_l(\mu r)$], and the excitation field (green) at $\widetilde{q} \sim 0.9, 1.8, 1.4 \textrm{ and } 2$ [proportional to $g_{l0}(\omega z/v)$], which correspond to peaks in the spectrum, produce the interference patterns (purple shade) shown in the right of Fig.~\hyperref[fig:6]{\ref*{fig:6}(d)}.
+As a rule of thumb, Fig.~\hyperref[fig:6]{\ref*{fig:6}(c)} suggests that $\widetilde{q}= \frac{l}{2} + n$ for the lowest $l$ modes, although a mismatch already appears for $n=1$, attributed to the deviation of spherical Bessel functions from a pure harmonic oscillation.
+The interplay between $\widetilde{q}$ and $(l,n)$ indices reveals that CBP excitation follows a more subtle selection rule, depending on the full trajectory, as implied by Eqs. \eqref{eq:Ilm}-\eqref{eq:Ylm}.
+In contrast, LSP excitation depends mainly on the phase matching between the entry and exit points.

+This explains the absence of a peak corresponding to $(0,2)$ in Fig.~\hyperref[fig:5]{\ref*{fig:5}(b)}, due to the nearly complete destructive interference between the electron beam and the $(0,2)$ mode for fast electron beams and small nanoparticles ($\widetilde{q} \rightarrow 0$).
+Notice that the nonrecoil approximation, which assumes a constant electron beam velocity, fails at low kinetic energies (below 1 keV), a regime beyond the scope of this work.